reed-lfh/reed-lfh.github.io/_pages/about.md

   - /about.html
 ---

+Hello, and welcome to my homepage!
+I’m Feihong Liu, a PhD candidate at Penn State.
+My doctoral research focuses on solid wave phenomena, employing both numerical and theoretical analysis.
+Through my work, I aim to bridge the gap between wave properties and the structural characteristics of propagation media.

+I am passionate about computational mechanics and deeply interested in developing innovative solutions to tackle a variety of engineering challenges.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website